 Rent a 4×4 and check road conditions

-You need to check the road conditions of where you’re going.
+You need to check the Costa Rica road conditions of where you’re going.
 Roads to more rural destinations like Drake Bay, Ostional and Carate may also get washed out since they are unpaved and have big pot holes.
 There are also some rivers to cross that may get flooded.

 So during rainy season it’s best to rent a 4×4 for those destinations including the Costa Ballena (Dominical, Uvita and Ojochal), Osa Peninsula and Monteverde as they also have unpaved roads that are steep and can get very slippery in heavy rain.
+You can read more tips for renting a car in Costa Rica and driving in Costa Rica here (and get our exclusive car rental discount).

 For Drake Bay, it is best to take the boat from Sierpe just in case there are very hard rains and the rivers get flooded.